 - 1. Enter the car and check that the seat is adjusted properly.
 Make sure that the brake pedal can be depressed completely.
 Move the seat closer if necessary. - 2.
 Fasten the seat belt. - 3.
-Apply the parking brake if not already set.
-Depress the brake pedal with your right foot. - 4.
+Apply the parking brake if not already set. - 4.
 Place the gear selector in Park (or neutral). - 5.
-Without touching the accelerator pedal, turn the ignition key to the starting position.
-Release the key as soon as the engine starts. - 6.
+Start the engine in the usual manner.
+The gear selector is locked in the Park position.
+The brake pedal must be depressed to release the gear selector. - 6.
 Select the desired gear.
 There is a slight delay before the gear engages which is most notable when selecting Reverse.
 Do not accelerate until you have felt the gear engage!